nasa/Common-Metadata-Repository/dev-system/README.md

 2. cd cmr
 3. dev-system/support/setup_local_dev.sh

+## Setting up profiles.clj

+You will need to create profiles.clj in dev-system in order to set the METADATA_DB user password.
+This can be accomplished by copying the contents of profiles.example.clj into profiles.clj.
+Make sure to change the value of :cmr-metadata-db-password.

 ## Security of dev system

 Dev system is meant to be used for testing only.
 It provides a control API that allows unrestricted access to shutdown the system, evaluate arbitrary code, remove all data, etc.